engrchrishenry/eye_blink_detection/README.md

 3. The output after running main.py will be (provided that save_output = 1):
    1. Excel file containing the average EAR values for each frame in the video.
    2. An image file containing the graph of average EAR values with respect to frame number.
-4. Based on the graph generated, analyze the peaks to set the threshold value
+4. Based on the graph generated, analyze the peaks to set the threshold value.
    <img src="https://github.com/engrchrishenry/eye_blink_detection/blob/main/images/EAR%20Graph.png" width="500" />

 ## Note